467: No Such Thing As Free Laundry

 okay.

-Maybe it's all right sometimes.
+Maybe it's alright sometimes.

+Yeah, but so we did that.
 We did that here in this room.

 This ghost was depicted 2,500 years ago.